telerik/blazor-docs/components/datepicker/events.md

 ## OnChange

-The `OnChange` event represents a user action - confirmation of the current value.
-It fires when the user presses `Enter` in the input, or when the input loses focus.
+The `OnChange` event represents a user action that confirms the current value.
+It fires when the user presses `Enter` in the input or when the input loses focus.

 The DatePicker is a generic component, so you must either provide a `Value`, or a type to the `T` parameter of the component.